BCACTF/cscamp-2020/login-3/README.md

 >
 > *- John Pesche, CISO, Parts Limited®*

 Our™ Very™ Enterprise® Login™ Page™ is so Secure™ that We™ have even provided a Premium™ Guest™ Login™ for you!
 The Username™ is `guest`, and the Password™ is also `guest`.
-As you can See™, this is Very™ Secure™!
+As you can See™, this is Very™ Enterprise® Secure™!

 ## Flag
 ```